SamOdum/react-quick-share/README.md

 ## Custom Styles

+In some rare cases you may want to style these base components to achieve certain stylistic goals.
+In that case you will need to create and pass in your styles object as a `style` prop.

-These share components provide a style prop that can be used to pass custom styles such as border radii and box shadow.
-However, it is best if you simply wrap the share components with your own appropriately styled components.
-You can also pass you custom components as children to the share components.
+However, it is best to simply wrap the react-quick-share components with your own appropriately styled components.
+You can also pass your custom components as children to the react-quick-share components.

 ```js
 import { Facebook, Twitter } from 'react-quick-share';